berkekapukaya/Shadowborn-Quest/README.md

 ---

 ## **📜 Credits**
-This project was built while following the **Unity 2D RPG: Complete Combat System** by **Gamedev.tv** on Udemy.
+This project was built while following the **[Unity 2D RPG: Complete Combat System](https://www.udemy.com/course/unity-2d-rpg/?couponCode=KEEPLEARNING)** on Udemy.
 The project has been expanded with **additional improvements and personal modifications**.

 ---